ckilian867/bazel-sandbox-patch-module/README.md

 # bazel-sandbox-patch-module

 `Problem.java` is created with package `sun.misc`, which is a package that exists in `jdk.unsupported`.
-The goal is to patch `jdk.unsupported` to include `Problem.java`
+The goal is to patch `jdk.unsupported` to include `Problem.java`.
 In this example, we attempt to do that by including `"--patch-module=jdk.unsupported=example"` in the `javacopts`.

 When running a build with `--patch-module` in the `javacopts`, the build succeeds when the Javac strategy is local but fails when sandboxed.